AppCivico/puppeteer-as-http/README.md

     3. Make sure it's encoded as UTF-8 string, convert it to bytes and then convert it into MD5 as hex

     use the md5 hex as `a` parameter

+    The generated url should have the same order as used to generate the signature (except `a/secret`).
+No new parameters should be included.

 # Signing an URL using gen-secret-url.pl